 Application Process

 Applications must be submitted through the application portal (link).
 Please use the following format: single-spaced, at least 11-point Arial font, and adhere to 1/2-inch margins.
 The proposal documents should be compiled into one PDF to upload to the application portal.
-Proposal submission through OSPA or completion of an eIAF is not required.
+Please note grant applications at UK normally require a Proposal Initiation Form and Internal Approval Form (eIAF), but these steps are not required at the proposal stage.
+Upon the time an application is selected for funding by UK and NIDA, an eIAF will be required.

 Pilot Grant Application Form